singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 For a very detailed guide about installing and handling node.js using nvm please see [this guide](http://www.nearform.com/nodecrunch/nodejs-sudo-free/).

 ### Quick Install Guide
-This small section is reserved for a small quick start guide to be used by those who simply wish to get all the terminal commands to be entered immediately and consecutively without he details
+This small section is reserved for a small quick start guide to be used by those who simply wish to get all the terminal commands to be entered immediately and consecutively without the details

-Only use these if you know what you're doing and remember it's at your own discretion!

 For a more detailed installation with setup instructions for a basic site, scroll past the quick install guide to [here](#punchsetup).